mrajini/LlyodsScreenPlay/serenity-screen-play/ReadMe.md

  (b). npm install

  (c).
-To run the scripts ------npm test
+To run the test using tags -----npm run e2e-tag @Login

  (d).
-To run the test using tags -----npm run e2e-tag @Login

-Note:To run it headless uncomment ---headless under desirabilities defined in protractor.conf.js
+To run it headless uncomment ---headless under desirabilities defined in protractor.conf.js